 Like most plants with colorful foliage, coleus needs regular feeding.
-To keep your coleus thriving, mix a slow-release fertilizer into the potting soil when you are creating your container.
+To keep your coleus thriving, mix a slow-release fertilizer into the potting soil when you are starting your plant's container.
 Feed a diluted liquid fertilizer every other week as the season progresses.

 Because container plants need frequent watering, nutrients are quickly washed away.
 Any potted plant will require more feeding than the same plant in a garden bed.
 The more often you water, the more feeding your plant requires.
 In the hottest months of summer, outdoor potted coleus plants that are watered once or twice a day may require weekly feeding.